-QFCA DESIGNATES NEW BOARD OF DIRECTORS
+QFCA Designates New Board Of Directors

-24 March 2024, Doha – Qatar: During its meeting on Wednesday, March 20, 2024, chaired by Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani, the Cabinet approved the reform of the Board of Directors of the Qatar Financial Centre Authority (QFCA).
+Doha, Qatar: During its meeting on Wednesday, March 20, 2024, chaired by Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, the Cabinet approved the reform of the Board of Directors of the Qatar Financial Centre Authority (QFCA).
 The decisive move heralds a new era of dynamism within the QFCA.

 As it enters this new phase, the QFC moves forward with renewed leadership and a steadfast commitment to fostering Qatar's economic development.